 Take care of your pet.
-If you bring your dog along on your hike, remember to keep it leashed at all times.
+If you plan to go hiking with dogs, remember to keep them leashed at all times.
 Keeping your dog under control is vital to making sure your pet is safe on the trail - we'd strongly advise using a dog hiking harness.
 Don’t forget to also dispose of your pet’s waste instead of leaving it along the path or in the woods.

 By now you’re well-versed in all the basics and ready to get out there and have some adventures.
 For more guidelines and information, here are some sources for expanding your growing knowledge of the world of hiking.